 ShareASale’s API is an often untapped way to save time by automating common or repetitive tasks.
 Its technical nature, however, can be a barrier to truly tapping into the full potential of our API.
 In this tutorial, we are going to explore the step-by-step building blocks needed for a successful merchant API request.

 Step #1: What do you want to do?

-Decide what task you’d like to take control of using the API.
+Decide what task you’d like to control using the API.
 Would you like to automate reconciliation by having transaction voids and edits reflected in ShareASale automatically?
 Try the VOID or EDIT API requests.
-The newest version of our Merchant API (1.7) will even allow you to void or edit child transactions related to an original, source transaction too.
+The newest version of our Merchant API (3.0) will even allow you to void or edit child transactions related to an original, source transaction too.
 For example, a two-tier or leapfrog transaction could also be voided with the original order that triggered it, if applicable and necessary.

 If you would like to have all ShareASale transactions on-hand locally for your own records, you could request the Transaction Detail Report using the API.
-All of your Affiliates’ referred transactions would be returned and you can store them internally.
-Then, you’ll always know which transactions were referred by any Affiliate without ever having to login!
+All of your affiliates’ referred transactions would be returned and you can store them internally.
+Then, you’ll always know which transactions were referred by any affiliate without ever having to login!

 For a final example, you might decide to automate your seasonal banner updates.
 The deal, banner, or text link edit API requests are perfect for that task and once setup might save you a bundle of time.